Skip to Main Content

 What are academic sources?

 You must attribute every assertion made in your argument to the relevant source(s)/reference(s).
-Each answer should have at least TWO academic in-text citations
+Each answer should have at least two academic in-text citations

 Academic references can be referred to scholarly sources or peer reviewed (refereed).
 These can include journal articles, books, book chapters, reports and other academic sources.